Anshika01Agarwal/sales_data_analysis/README.md

 1. Clone the repository.
 2. Install the required Python libraries.
-3. Open the Jupyter Notebook.
+3. Open the Jupyter Notebook and run the analysis notebooks.
-4. Run the data cleaning and EDA notebooks.
-5. Import the cleaned dataset into PostgreSQL.
+4. Import the cleaned dataset into PostgreSQL.
-6. Execute the SQL queries.
+5. Execute the SQL queries.
-7. Open the Power BI dashboard (.pbix file).
+6. Open the Power BI (.pbix) file to explore the dashboard.
-8. Review the report and presentation for project insights.
+7. Review the report and presentation for detailed insights.

 ## Future Improvements

-* Add live IPL data updates.
+* Automate the ETL pipeline.
-* Build predictive models for match outcomes.
+* Build sales forecasting models.
+* Integrate real-time sales data.
 * Deploy the dashboard online.
-* Automate the ETL pipeline.
-* Add advanced analytics and forecasting.
+* Add machine learning models for customer and sales prediction.

 ## Author

 **Anshika Agarwal**